Meiguro/simplyjs/README.md

 <a id="element-queue-callback-next"></a>
 #### Element.queue(callback(next))

-`Element.queue` can be used to perform tasks that are dependent upon an animation completing, such as preparing the element for a different animation.
+`Element.queue` can be used to perform tasks that are dependent upon an animation completing, such as preparing the element for a different animation. `Element.queue` can also be used to coordinate animations across different elements.
 It is recommended to use `Element.queue` instead of a timeout if the same element will be animated after the custom task.

 The `callback` you pass to `Element.queue` will be called with a function `next` as the first parameter.
 When `next` is called, the next item in the animation queue will begin.
 Items includes callbacks added by `Element.queue` or animations added by `Element.animate` before an animation is complete.
 Calling `next` is equivalent to calling `Element.dequeue`.